Your home opens securely when you arrive.

 Reserve your early bird price for $20.

-$20 today (fully refundable) locks your $149 early bird price — limited to the first 100 customers.
-The actual purchase happens on Kickstarter, only charged if the campaign succeeds.
+A fully refundable $20 reservation locks your $199 early bird price — limited to the first 100 customers.
+The full purchase happens later on Kickstarter.
+You're only charged for the product if the campaign succeeds.

 Need a second Tag?
-One Hub supports multiple Tags — additional Tags will be available as a Kickstarter add-on.
-Nothing to add to your reservation now.
+One Hub supports multiple Tags.
+Additional Tags will be available as a Kickstarter add-on, so there's nothing else to add today.

 Not sure if your gate is compatible?
 Email us your gate opener model and we'll confirm.